gematik/E-Rezept-App-iOS/README.md

 ### Project setup

-Dependencies are a mix of SPM (Swift Package Manager) and Carthage right now.
 The Xcode-project is generated using `xcodegen`.
 The more complex build configuration(s) is done with the help of Fastlane.
 See the `./fastlane` directory for full setup.

 The App uses Apple's `Combine.framework` for operation scheduling.
 The UI-Layer is built with [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) ♥️ and `SwiftUI` ♥️.